balancer/docs-v3/docs/concepts/vault/tokentypes.md

 ## Yield fees
 To support protocol operations Balancer takes swap- & yield fees.
 If a token needs to pay yield fees depends on its type.
 The `STANDARD` does not have yield fees as the token itself does not have built-in yield.
 Tokens `WITH_RATE` pay yield fee if they are not classified as yield exempt during pool creation. `ERC4626` tokens always pay yield fees.
 Read more on [yield fees](./yieldfee.md).
 ## Buffer
 If a token is classified as `ERC4626` it will have a so called "Buffer" associated with it which allows gas-efficient trades to happen on Balancer without the need to wrap/unwrap during a token trade.
 This has the advantage that 100% of a pools `ERC4626` tokens can be generating yield.
-Read more on [Buffers]((Action: Link to Buffer page).
+Read more on [Buffers](Action: Link to Buffer page).

 ## `TokenType.STANDARD`
-A Standard Token in the V3 Vault context is a token such as BAL,WETH & DAI.
+A Standard token in the V3 Vault context is a token such as BAL, WETH & DAI.
 It is natively compatible with Balancer.
-A `STANDARD` Token does not have any built-in references to other tokens which might imply an additional conversion to an underlying via some kind of exchange rate.
+A `STANDARD` token does not have any built-in references to other tokens which might imply an additional conversion to an underlying via some kind of exchange rate.
+A `STANDARD` token can easily be put into any kind of Balancer pool without external dependencies and will be found in the majority of pools available on Balancer.
+Typical pool compositions will be:

+- `STANDARD` - `STANDARD` (Weighted Pool: 80/20 BAL/WETH)
+- `STANDARD` - `WITH_RATE` (Stable Pool: DAI/sDAI)
+- `STANDARD` - `ERC4626` (Boosted Pool: DAI/waDAI & Buffer Pool: DAI/waDAI)

+This token is considered the most general in the Balancer V3 context.

 ## `TokenType.WITH_RATE`
-A `WITH_RATE` Token is any Token that is built on an underlying primitive via an exchange rate such as (wstETH -> stETH or sDAI -> DAI) or a Token with an exchange rate to an artificial reference such as (USD -> EURO).
-In these cases Balancer provides improved pool operations if a token is considered a `WITH_RATE` Token.
-The rates are fetched via a standard interface [IRateProvider](https://github.com/balancer/metastable-rate-providers/blob/master/contracts/interfaces/IRateProvider.sol#L18) but the rate is part of an external custom contract.
+A `WITH_RATE` token is any token that is built on an underlying primitive via an exchange rate such as (wstETH -> stETH or sDAI -> DAI) or a token with an exchange rate to an artificial reference such as (USD -> EURO).
+In these cases Balancer provides improved pool operations (accurate pricing) if a token is considered a `WITH_RATE` token.
+The rates are fetched via a standard interface [IRateProvider](https://github.com/balancer/metastable-rate-providers/blob/master/contracts/interfaces/IRateProvider.sol#L18) but the rate is part of an external custom contract and could be calculated like: $`(WETH * exchangeRate = wstETH)`$.
+Often times `WITH_RATE` tokens have "wrapped" in their name however a native wrapping & unwrapping functionality is not given within the Balancer Vault V3 due to non uniform exchange interfaces.
+Typical pool compositions will be:

+- `STANDARD` - `WITH_RATE` (Stable Pool: DAI/sDAI)
+- `WITH_RATE` - `WITH_RATE` - `WITH_RATE` (Stable Pool: rETH/wstETH/sfrxETH)
+- `WITH_RATE`- `ERC4626` - (Stable Pool: wstETH/yETH)

+The wstETH/yETH pool pays yield fees on gains on yETH and wstETH.
+A token `WITH_RATE`(wstETH) can be exempt from paying yield fees, whereas yETH cannot as it is `ERC4626` and yield fees are enforced. `WITH_RATE`tokens are usually paired with like-kind assets such as ETH/rETH; DAI/USDC; agEUR/stEUR.
+However no Buffer pools are required.

 ## `TokenType.ERC4626`
-`ERC4626` are .Examples of `ERC4626` Tokens can be found [here](https://www.vaults.fyi/vaults).
+`ERC4626` tokens are similar to `WITH_RATE` tokens in that they are exchangeable to a base asset via an exchangeRate.
+The exchangeRate is however standardized across all `ERC46426` tokens as defined in its [standard](ERC4626).
+This allows the Vault to handle wrapping & unwrapping natively and not depend on any external Relayers.
+Yield fees are enforced on the `ERC4626` token.
+The standardized interface allows an innovative pool solution to leverage `ERC4626` tokens to build yield-enhancing boosted pools on Balancer V3 where all users `ERC4626` tokens are 100% yield generating as trades are routed through Buffer pools if possible.
+Examples of `ERC4626` tokens can be found [here](https://www.vaults.fyi/vaults).
+Typical pools on Balancer containing `ERC4626` tokens are:

+- `WITH_RATE`- `ERC4626` - (Stable Pool: wstETH/yETH)
+- `STANDARD` - `ERC4626` - (Buffer Pool: DAI/sDAI)
+- `ERC4626` - `ERC4626` - (Boosted Pool: waUSDC/waDAI)